Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

 Our results suggest that risk scores built using our pooled approaches attain considerably better calibration and rank accuracy than those built using traditional approaches.
 These methods aim to overcome the pitfalls of traditional approaches using two strategies: \begin{itemize}

-\item \textit{Pooling}, which generates a pool of \PLR{} models, post-processes each model to produce a pool of risk scores, and selects the best risk score within the pool.
-Pooling provides robustness when post-processing with heuristics that can dramatically alter performance (e.g., rounding, as it is very unlikely that the coefficients of all models in the pool will be rounded to zero).
+\item \emph{Pooling}, which generates a pool of \PLR{} models, post-processes each model to produce a pool of risk scores, and selects the best risk score within the pool.
+Pooling provides some robustness against failure modes of heuristics that dramatically alter performance (e.g., for rounding, it is very unlikely that the coefficients of all models in the pool will be rounded to zero).
 The performance gain due to pooling can be seen by comparing the results for \mPLRRd{} to \PLRCR{} in Table \ref{Table::ExperimentalResults}.

-\item \textit{Loss-Sensitive Heuristics}, such as \SR{} and \DCD{}, which produce a pool of risk scores that attain lower values of the loss, and thereby let us select a risk score with better CAL and AUC.
+\item \emph{Loss-Sensitive Heuristics}, such as \SR{} and \DCD{}, which produce a pool of risk scores that attain lower values of the loss, and thereby let us select a risk score with better CAL and AUC.
 The performance gain due to loss-sensitive heuristics can be seen by comparing the results for \PLRCR{} to \PLRCRDCD{} in Table \ref{Table::ExperimentalResults}.